How to Build a Net Zero Plan for Investor Reporting

 Climate Transition Plans: A Practical Framework for Investor Reporting

-For many SMEs, investor climate reporting is becoming a regular part of the growth journey.
+For many SMEs, investor emissions reporting is becoming a regular part of the growth journey.
 But that doesn’t mean it's easy...

-Funds are under pressure from LPs and regulators to understand the carbon footprint of their portfolios, identify transition risks, and track progress toward Net Zero.
-Which means more and more businesses are being asked to provide:
+Funds are under pressure from LPs and regulators to understand the carbon footprint of their portfolios, identify risks from the transition to a low carbon economy, and track progress toward Net Zero.
+This means more and more investor-backed businesses are being asked to provide:

 • Annual emissions data (Scopes 1, 2, and 3)